 Part of that choice, for atypical anorexia patients, is to accept that they are indeed "sick enough" despite their weight or BMI not necessarily conforming to a falsified stereotype.

-While types of treatment vary widely depending on practitioners and treatment centers, standard treatment for atypical anorexia, according to the National Eating Disorders Association, might include intensive inpatient or outpatient treatment (depending on severity of the illness), partial hospitalization, and/or psychotherapy (i.e., cognitive behavioral therapy, dialectical behavior therapy, evidence-based treatment, etc.).
-"All eating disorders require similar treatment in that it isn't just one factor to focus on and is multifactorial requiring a supportive treatment team," Savoy tells me.
+While types of treatment vary widely depending on practitioners and treatment centers, standard treatment for atypical anorexia, according to the National Eating Disorders Association, might include intensive inpatient or outpatient treatment (depending on the severity of illness), partial hospitalization, and/or psychotherapy (i.e., cognitive behavioral therapy, dialectical behavior therapy, evidence-based treatment, etc.).
+"All eating disorders require similar treatment in that it isn't just one factor to focus on and is multifactorial, requiring a supportive treatment team," Savoy tells me.
 Research shows that a multidisciplinary team consisting of a medical doctor, psychiatrist, therapist, and a dietitian is most effective for lasting recovery, while medications as adjunctive treatment might also be considered on a case-by-case basis.

 Considering wellness-based healing methods.

-Aside from the above recovery methods and Western-based treatments, different Easternized modalities may also help.
+Aside from the above recovery methods and Western-based treatments, different Eastern-inspired modalities may also help.
 "This will look different for everyone," Savoy explains.
 "Meditation, gentle yoga, and journaling are a few that come to mind."
 Oftentimes, a hallmark of the eating disorder is a disconnection between the brain and the body, she says, "so mindfulness-based techniques can help to repair that disconnect and begin to heal the mind-body relationship."

-It's crucial to note that, while using wellness-based healing methods can be incredibly healing throughout the often turbulent process of recovery, they are not a substitution for professional medical care or a supportive treatment team.
+It's crucial to note that, while using wellness-based healing methods can be incredibly healing throughout the often turbulent process of recovery, they are not a substitute for professional medical care or a supportive treatment team.
 "The message should not be: Hey guys, these things are good and you should try them first," Dr. Bermudez says.
 "Sometimes, people confuse individualized care with [idealizations of] I want an alternative treatment that lets me stay untreated.
 [However], the neurobiological restoration needs to take place first before any alternative methods can be relied on."

-The first step is always consulting with and listening to your treatment team, and the rest will follow, including the option and freedoms to experiment with wellness-based healing modalities that are available to you.
+The first step is always consulting with and listening to your treatment team, and the rest will follow, including the option and freedom to experiment with wellness-based healing modalities that are available to you.